ivarni/nodeproject/README.md

 ## Notes about Growl
 The Growl client should be installed (and running) and `growlnotify` must be on PATH.
+Using Growl is optional, grunt will not crash if it can't find a local client

 ## Minification
 To avoid screwing up the sourcemap, there is no minification for the dev server, use `grunt dist` to uglify the Javascript source